Before starting a wood burning project, it is important to make sure the wood is prepped for your pyrography art.

 After your project is done, depending on what it is and the desired result, you may want to seal your work.

 Polyurethane or polycrylic are my favorites to finish my wood burning work.
-I do this for most wood signs and coasters I make to protect them for years to come.

 I have a whole post that goes over sealing wood burning art, so if you’re interested in a tutorial, check out my How To Seal Wood Burning Art post here.